 Use a data breach scanner to determine whether your credentials have been compromised.
 If so, change them immediately.

 Why password policies (alone) are doomed to fail

 There's a reason it is so common to use weak passwords and practice poor password hygiene.
 And it's not a lack of awareness.
 By now, few among us can claim not to know that passwords like “password” and “123456” represent a security threat.

-The truth is the average user is in a tough spot.
+The truth is that the average user is in a tough spot.
 You know that you should use strong passwords, especially at work.
 But the same features that make passwords “good” also make them impossible to remember.

 And if you can't remember them, you have to store them somewhere handy.
-But, unfortunately, this “handy spot” often becomes equally convenient for cybercriminals.
+But unfortunately, this “handy spot” often becomes equally convenient for cybercriminals.

 That's why it isn't reasonable to expect that penning a policy is all it takes to bolster your business' password health.
 Your team members are likely already aware of basic security principles but lack the tools to apply them.
 On top of everything else, they are likely to prioritize speed over security to get work done.

 Active Directory (AD) is a Microsoft product that manages users and computers within a network.
 The Active Directory Password Policy is a set of rules defined by system administrators to govern password creation and maintenance in an organization.

 The password policy generally includes directives such as minimum password length, password complexity requirements (including uppercase, lowercase, numeric, or non-alphanumeric characters), and password history settings to prevent users from reusing old passwords.

 The policy also sets a password's maximum age, forcing users to create new passwords after a defined period.
 Other considerations might include account lockout policies that disable a user account after a certain number of failed login attempts.